Alexandra Landré gives an introduction to the project and a résumé of our observations and questions from five editions of the TBDWBAJ project:

 To what extent can carrying the discourse forward and extending the radius of action, as well as the knowledge gained from this, influence or change the treatment of a marginalised group and each of its members, and can this initiate critical reflection of accepted or established positions?

 Action is one of the instruments through which a democratic, pluralistic society continuously realises itself and re-forms.
 This process is mirrored in the public sphere, for example, in the processes whereby decisions are made about which kind of groups are welcome and accepted, and which are actively marginalised — incasts and outcasts.
-The exclusion of a particular group in itself puts a question mark over both pluralism and democracy.
+The exclusion of a particular group in itself puts a question mark on both pluralism and democracy.
 Further issues are: according to which criteria are such decisions made about which individual is assigned to which group, whether somebody is welcome or not, or is even repelled.
 Is it possible to intervene in this process?

 Can one actually still speak of a democratic public sphere if marginalised groups are denied access or excluded, and who makes which decisions on this matter?